How to use Free Software to learn Japanese, and more.

 Leech threshold and Leech action

 Leeches are cards that you keep on forgetting and relearning over and over.
 Keep the leech threshold low (4-6 lapses) and suspend the cards when they become leeches.
 You have to properly deal with leeches instead of letting them rotate in your deck and slow you down.
+Possible ways to deal with leeches will be explained in How to review.

 Display order